Sterling slips as manufacturing growth falls to 13-month low | Business

 Sterling slips as manufacturing growth falls to 13-month low

-The British pound edged lower against the U.S. dollar on Friday and was on track for a weekly loss of around 0.5%, as optimism surrounding peace talks in Ukraine faded, while UK manufacturing growth hit a 13-month low.
 The S&P Global/CIPS UK Manufacturing Purchasing Managers' Index (PMI) fell to 55.2 in March, revised down from a preliminary reading of 55.5 and below the 58.0 recorded in February.
+Meanwhile, data from the United States showed further evidence of a tight labour market, with the U.S. unemployment rate falling to a two-year low, positioning the Federal Reserve to raise interest rates by 50 basis points in May.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)